- Professor of Optical and Quantum Electronics (Electronic and Nanoscale Engineering)

 The following projects are currently available for study towards a PhD

-This project aims to explore two novel aspects to facilitate the integration of frequency conversion waveguides with semiconductor pump laser sources.
-First the concept of vertical integration will be explored, where a wafer is designed with multiple-layers so that guided mode is evanescently coupled to separate gain layers.
+The III-V semiconductor platform facilitates the monolithic integration of on-chip pump lasers.
+The concept of vertical integration will be explored, where a wafer is designed with multiple-layers so that the guided mode is evanescently coupled to separate gain layers.
 This will avoid the design compromise of having the laser and nonlinear functions in the same layers that we previously studied.
-The second aspect is to design and fabricate highly-confined waveguide structures, such as photonic wires, to modify the dispersion so that the quasi-phase-matching structures have a longer period and can be implemented with a higher fidelity.

 I am the Senior Adviser for the undergraduate programmes (M.Eng., B.Eng. or B.Sc. in Engineering) for the Electronics & Electrical Engineering discipline.